 Fresh paint: Nothing revitalizes a room like freshly painted walls and trim.
-Neutral wall colors help buyers imagine their own belongings in the space.
+Neutral wall colors help buyers imagine their belongings in the space.
 To make a room appear to be bigger than it is, you should paint it the same color as adjacent rooms.
-Stains or marks on the ceilings, especially from previous leaks must be patched and painted over (after fixing the cause of the leak!).
+Stains or marks on the ceilings, especially from old leaks, must be patched and painted over (after fixing the cause of the problem!).

 Wallpaper: Wallcoverings come in and out of style.
 Many buyers have problems seeing past wallpaper that they don't like.
 If you have a wallpaper that is an unusual color or pattern, you should consider removing it and painting the walls.

 Tile and stone floors: These floors usually look great for many years, but are very noticeable when sections are chipped or cracked.
 Even if you don’t have extra tiles on hand, most problems can be repaired by a professional.

 Hardwood floors: Wood floors are the top choice of buyers in all price categories, so it’s worth the effort and expense to get them into good condition.
 If your floors are scratched, they can be screened and polished or sanded and refinished.

 Carpeting: Wall-to-wall carpeting needs to be free from worn spots, stains, and odors.
 If steam cleaning doesn’t make carpets and rugs smell fresh and appear clean, then you should consider replacing them.
 Buckled carpeting can be stretched and re-tacked if it's in otherwise good condition.